mattmakai/callbot/README.md

-# phonebot
+# CallBot
-A Slack bot to make phone calls using Twilio.
+A Slack bot for making phone calls to any phone number using Twilio.